THISISDINOSAUR/Anatomy/README.md

 May be worth implementing, and then ignoring it for most purposes (e.g. just taking the middle value).
 Slight complication: the far range of one parameter might not be compatible with the far range of another (e.g. longer neck and shorter tail).
 If I do implement this, I should definitely use with caution.

 - Preset parameter sub specifications
 Attempt to accomplish same as parameter ranges, but instead have the ability to define subsets of parameters on a preset (e.g. two different pairs of tail lengths and neck lengths).

 - ~~Clean up expander
 The expander's gotten quite large and unorganised, and could do with some reorganisation.~~

 - Mute output when importing to regular racket scripts
+Should be relatively easy to do

 ### Server features